 Poems for…Waiting

 Click here for the names of the fifty poets commissioned to contribute to this collection.
-A Birmingham-based poet and ex-priest called David Hart did the commissioning.
-David had previously worked for years in arts/health, and in effect was one of the pioneers of the arts/health “movement.”
+The late David Hart did the commissioning, recruited by the Arts Council.
+A Birmingham-based poet and ex-priest, David had previously worked for years in arts/health, and in effect was one of the pioneers of the arts/health “movement.”

 The idea of putting poems about waiting into NHS waiting rooms was my own, tentatively proposed.
-The waiting outside a room or encounter in which something of moment is going to happen, the pregnancy and tension of that waiting, the pause it requires in days otherwise all rush, the universality of it, had struck and stayed with me.
+The waiting outside a room or encounter in which something of moment might be going to happen, the uncertainty of that waiting, the pause it requires in days otherwise all rush and ‘getting through’, the universality of it, had struck and stayed with me.
 Words of recognition might be meaningful in such a place.
 They might offer some community.

 But the sheer scale and ambitiousness of the idea of commissioning as many as 50 contemporary poets to accomplish this task, came entirely from the Arts Council.
 I muttered the beginnings of an idea.
 They seized on it and turned it into a rather splendid shout.